 Calculating your heart rate recovery (HRR) is a valuable way to monitor your cardiovascular health.
 Here’s how you can do it:

-Understanding how to assess and calculate your pulse recovery is crucial for tracking your heart health, especially for seniors or those with conditions like diabetes or hypertension.
+Understanding how to assess and calculate your is crucial for tracking your heart health, especially for seniors or those with conditions like diabetes or hypertension.
 Regular exercise plays a key role in ensuring good heart rate recovery, so try to incorporate physical activity into your daily routine.

 Moreover, it’s always wise to consult with a healthcare professional, like those at Amavita, before starting a new exercise program-especially if you have a history of heart issues.
 Amavita provides advanced imaging and thorough evaluations designed to help high-risk patients effectively monitor their cardiovascular health.
 By focusing on personalized care, Amavita ensures that seniors receive the support they need to improve their pulse recovery.